Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Conclusions

 We used our results to derive a limit on the performance of tunable resonant dark-matter detectors.
 We showed that the sensitivity continues to increase even for quality factors above one million, the characteristic quality factor associated with the virialized dark-matter-signal bandwidth.
-The result was interpreted in terms of the scan strategy and sensitivity to dark matter at a single rest mass frequency over multiple scan steps.
-Finally, we showed that use of the optimized scan strategy can reduce required scan times by a few orders of magnitude, for a fixed limit on dark-matter-to-photon coupling.
+The result was interpreted in terms of sensitivity to dark matter at a single rest-mass frequency over multiple scan steps.
+Finally, we showed that, at low frequencies, use of the optimized scan can reduce required scan times by a few orders of magnitude, for a fixed limit on dark-matter-to-photon coupling.
+We interpreted our limit in the context of practical tradeoffs for an experimental campaign.
+While our optimization analysis broadly informs electromagnetic searches for axion and hidden-photon dark matter, it is the basis for DMRadio, a new DOE-funded program in axion and hidden-photon dark matter detection.

-This paper determines the Standard Quantum Limit for single-moded electromagnetic scans for dark-matter axions and hidden photons with passive impedance matching circuits.
-Establishing this limit highlights the importance of developing techniques to measure better than this limit.
-First, without evading the standard quantum limit, we may build nonlinear or active detection schemes, as opposed to the linear, passive detectors analyzed in this work.
+This paper determines the Standard Quantum Limit (assuming fixed receiver volume, temperature, loss, background magnetic field, and integration time, which are all practically constrained) for single-moded electromagnetic scans for dark-matter axions and hidden photons with linear, passive impedance matching.
+As illustrated in \cite{chaudhuri2019optimal}, given practical constraints on receiver parameters, no dark-matter receiver subject to the limits established in this paper may probe the QCD axion band below $\lesssim$1 MHz, corresponding to masses below a few neV.
+This highlights the importance of developing techniques to measure better than the limits.

+One option is to evade the Bode-Fano constraint (Sections \ref{sssec:Bode_Fano_opt}, \ref{sssec:BF_evade}).
+We may build nonlinear or active impedance-matching networks, as opposed to the linear, passive networks analyzed in this work.
 Such devices naturally come with additional calibration challenges.
-We may build multi-moded or multi-port receivers, as described in Section \ref{sssec:BF_evade}.
+We may build receivers with multiple equivalent-circuit elements coupling to the dark matter, such as multi-moded cavities.
 Doing so requires fine control of parasitics and fabrication processing.
-These schemes will be explored in future work.
-We pay particular attention to the application of broadband matching criteria (similar to the Bode-Fano criterion) to constrain the performance of active and multi-port receivers.
+The exploration of such schemes requires one to pay particular attention to the application of broadband matching criteria (similar to the Bode-Fano criterion) that constrain the performance of active and multiple-signal-source receivers.